|

 and more.
 The patterns are in the text on graph paper.
 They're easy to

 scan into the computer and create any size.
-This book begins with a

 great introduction on designing handbags.
 Just this section alone made